-Prior to internship, students are responsible for a minimum of
+Prior to internship, students are responsible for a minimum of logs with supervisors.
+Assistance with these cases is provided in practicum class and in CPSE 602 fall semester.

 - 1 individual intervention/counseling case and - 1 group intervention/counseling case, - obtaining signed permission to counsel students from parent/guardian, - and meeting with individual/group members a minimum of 6 sessions.